 Is the Sale of the Car Legal?

-Used and salvage cars available in online dealer auto auctions are almost always thoroughly vetted.
+Used and salvaged cars available in online dealer auto auctions are almost always thoroughly vetted.
 However, there may be some exceptions.
 When examining a vehicle history report for a vehicle, examine the vehicle’s title history.
 You want to ensure that the car is legal to be sold.
 Again, this should pretty much always be the case, but it never hurts to check.

 Has the Car been Repossessed?